Maintaining Culture as Your Business Grows

 When it comes to growth, practices with positive cultures are better positioned for expansion.
 There are many intangible benefits to a positive culture like lower employee turnover, higher production, and even more loyal customers.

 Of course, this doesn’t come automatically.
-Most the time, small businesses with strong cultures have intentional mission statements and core values that they’ve built into every aspect of the practice.
+Most of the time, small businesses with strong cultures have intentional mission statements and core values that they’ve built into every aspect of the practice.
 They have passionate leaders who keep the missions and values at the heart of hiring decisions, branding, and even operations.
 And, they have processes that prevent some conflict and frustration that leads to a toxic environment.

 Let’s see what that looks like at the practice level.